 Experience “Virtual Lives…Real Decisions,” an interactive scenario from the Respiratory Management Module.
 As you assume the role of a surgeon, this scenario puts you in the emergency room responding to a nurse’s call.
 You will examine the patient, order tests, review charts, interact with hospital personnel, and ensure that the patient is ready for a safe operation.

-This is a typical scenario from the On-Call Module Course on Postoperative Fever.
+This is a typical scenario from the Patient and Workplace Safety 2.
 The presentation will lead you through the scenario step-by-step, demonstrating in detail some of the functionality available in the ACS FSC.

 In each of the scenarios, residents make decisions such as how urgently the patient needs to be seen, what questions are the most important to ask the patient or family, and to what extent the physical examination needs to be performed.
 For each action taken by the resident, immediate feedback is provided either supporting the action or providing information about when and where it would be appropriate.
 As the case progresses, residents are asked to view patient charts and records, order tests and diagnostic procedures, review references, then evaluate all the data to form a differential diagnosis and formulate an initial management plan.
 The scenarios end with a summary of key learning points.
 Opportunities to make “classic errors” are embedded within the scenarios.
 If, in certain scenarios, the residents’ actions result in poor patient outcomes, they are required to start over again.
 Residents are not permitted to progress to the next section of the scenario until they have selected all of the correct answers.
 At the end of each scenario, residents receive an overall summary of their appropriate and inappropriate actions (as opposed to a grade), and then are free to repeat the scenario as often as they wish.